 The war dragged on until the allies could obtain the port of Sevastopol, with the city falling in September 1855 after a year-long siege.
 The loss of the city was a big blow for the Russians, however, it was not the decisive blow to end the conflict.
 Instead, the calls for peace came from a change in political personal, with Russia seeing a change of Tsar (with Nicholas dying during the war), leading to peace negotiations in Paris in 1856.

 Some historians see the war as being a stale-mate of sorts, but it must be remembered that the peace was particularly severe on Russia.
 Although they had Sevastopol returned, they were forced to demilitarise the Black Sea which meant the loss of vital naval bases and ensured the continuing dominance of the British navy in the Mediterranean.
-This results in a 2-0 victory to the allies (Britain, France, and the Ottomans), for it was the western powers that took the fight to the Russians by invading sovereign territory and taking a strategic target.
+However, “victors” are not usually assigned in this conflict due to the short-term gains of the allies.

-The Crimean War is a complex one, and it also involved other theatres of war outside the region, and included other countries (the Italians of Piedmont sent 18,000 men!).
+The Crimean War is a complex one, with it involving other theatres of war outside the region, and even included other countries (the Italians of Piedmont sent 18,000 men!).
 In many ways, it foreshadows the later wars of the century and the First World War of the 20th Century, particularly in the partnering of Britain and France.
 Ultimately, it was a needless war: Britain and France only involved themselves to boost their pride and to stop the spread of another empire.
 Although Russia was defeated it would remember the settlement and would look to overturn it in the decades ahead.